The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering

 Spectroscopic broad-line AGN redshifts have on average larger uncertainties than spectroscopic redshifts of galaxies.
 Typically the redshift uncertainties are $\delta z \sim 0.01$.
-Since we are integrating over $\pi_{\rm max,CCF}=40$ $h^{-1}$ Mpc, these small redshift uncertainties have neglectable impact on the clustering signal.
+Since we are integrating over $\pi_{\rm max,CCF}=40$ $h^{-1}$ Mpc, these small redshift uncertainties have a negligible impact on the clustering signal.